pengyu-qian/My_Website/content/author/admin/_index.md

    link = "pdf/pengyu_vitae_2020sep.pdf"

 +++
 I am on the **2020-2021 academic job market**.
-I will be giving the following talks at the virtual INFORMS 2020 Annual Meeting:
+Schedule of my talks at the virtual INFORMS 2020 Annual Meeting is [here](https://pengyuqian.netlify.app/#talks).

 I am a final year Ph.D. student in the Decision, Risk and Operations division at Columbia Business School.
 I am very fortunate to be advised by [Yash Kanoria](http://www.columbia.edu/~yk2577/).